oystesf/DMCpy/docs/Tutorials/Powder/Powder_Diffractogram.rst

 Plot of diffraction patterns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When a powder sample has been measured at DMC it is saved in hdf files.
 Several DataFiles can be combined into a common DataSet and plotted.
-The follwing code takes a DatsSet, here consisting of one single DataFile, and plot it.
+The follwing code takes a DatsSet, here consisting of several DataFiles, and plot the dataSet.
 Two different settings for the binning method is used *correctedTwoTheta* equal to *True* and *False*.
 When *False* a naive summation across the 2D detector is performed where the out-of-plane component is not taken into account.
 That is, summation is performed vertically on the detector.
 For powder patterns around 90\ :sup:`o`, this is only a very minor error, but for scattering close to the direct beam a significant error is introduced.
 Instead, utilizing *correctedTwoTheta = True* is the correct way.
 The scattering 3D vector is calculated for each individual pixel on the 2D detector and it's length is calculated.

 .. code-block:: python
    :linenos: